Optimal control of a kinetic model describing social interactions on a graph: The control problem

 We remark that when $\chi=0$ the penalization coefficient is not needed as there is no migration on the graph.
-For the infection dynamics, by imposing $\bar{u}_i^\mu\le 1$ and $m_i(t)<m_i(0)$, we can choose, for example
+For the infection dynamics, the condition $\bar{u}_i^\mu\le 1$ when $m_i(t)<m_i(0)$ is satisfied by choosing for example